 Joe North - Chief Instructor

-Joe has been with us on and off since we opened the centre in the UK in 2010.
-A very accomplished sailor, he has a real passion for all types of water sports, belied by his relaxed, laid-back character.
+Joe has been with us since we opened the centre in the UK in 2010, barring some adventures around the world.
+A very accomplished sailor, he has a real passion for all types of watersports, belied by his relaxed, laid-back character.
 A fantastic instructor that will pick out real gems for you to concentrate on to keep you progressing, and has the patience of a saint.
 He learns new stunts on the water quickly and adds real value to the team when testing.

 Bryony joined the team back in 2018 and has been an integral part ever since.
 Born and bred in Weymouth, she trained in Outdoor Adventure at the local college, before we managed to steal her for ourselves.
 She has a fantastic teaching style and masses of experience in dealing with large groups of young people.
 Our team’s SUP master, she keeps the rest of us in check, particularly when it comes to keeping the centre tidy!